Time Is Running Out

 Marcus Aurelius wrote, “Waste no more time arguing about what a good man should be.
 Be one.”

-You don’t find success by waiting for perfect conditions—you find it by taking purposeful action now.
+You don’t find success by waiting for perfect conditions.
+You find it by acting now, even when you’re not sure.
 Every day you wait is a day you can’t get back.
-Before you move on today, take five minutes.
-Identify one thing you’ve been putting off—and take the first step.

 What’s your next move?